Welcome back to the Rush Limb Law Program, 1-800-282-2882.

 And it just seems that that question's not asked enough, and I wondered if you knew why.

-Because they're they're caught in a rut.
+Because they're caught in a rut.

-It's become it's become uh, I think a diagnosable disease among activist Democrats that they're so caught up after the the stealing of the election in Florida and you know the first term and the second term where where uh the the the uh swift boat veterans and the and the sneaky and and all that, they're just so caught up and fanatic and anti-Bush that they can't see anything else.
+It's become, I think, a diagnosable disease among activist Democrats that they're so caught up after the stealing of the election in Florida and the first term and the second term where the swift boat veterans and the sneak and all that.

 They have defined themselves as the anti-Bush, and that's all they are.